poiyomi/PoiyomiDocs/docs/shading/rim-lighting.md

 - `Type`: **Float**, Range: `0.0 - 1.0`

 Controls the sharpness of the transition between minimum and maximum rim lighting.
 At `0`, the rim will be a gradual transition, with the maximum color only present at the very outer edge.
-As **Rim Sharpness** increases, the maximum color extends further toward the edge (defined by the [**Rim Width**](##Rim-Width)).
+As **Rim Sharpness** increases, the maximum color extends further toward the edge as defined by the [Rim Width](#width).
 At `1`, there is a sharp transition between no rim lighting and rim lighting.

 ### Rim Power